Laminator: Verifiable ML Property Cards using Hardware-assisted Attestations: Discussion and Summary

+\textbf{Improving Efficiency with GPUs.} Our idea is independent of the specific TEE in which the computation is attested.
+Most current TEEs are CPU-based, while most ML tasks use GPUs.
+New TEE-enabled GPUs like Nvidia's H100~\cite{h100} enable CPU-based TEEs to accelerate computations, allowing evaluation of larger models, including language models, with comparable performance~\cite{H100-performance}.
+We plan to extend support to H100 GPUs.
+CPU extensions like Intel AMX~\cite{amx} can accelerate ML operations within existing TEEs, enabling faster inference and training than traditional CPU implementations.
+Where the performance of CPUs are insufficient, hybrid approaches like Slalom~\cite{tramer2018slalom} and TEESlice~\cite{noprivacy} enable a CPU-based TEE to offload model layers to a GPU, using cryptography to ensure data confidentiality and output integrity.
+This speeds up computation compared to CPU-only execution, but the added cryptographic overhead and data transfer between CPU and GPU reduce performance compared to TEE-enabled GPUs.

-\textbf{Summary.} ML property cards are widely adapted by companies such as Huggingface.
-There is a need to ensure the information claimed in these cards are correct creating the need for verifiable ML property cards.
-We propose \method, the \emph{first} framework to generate verifiable ML property cards using hardware-assisted ML property attestations.
-We evaluate \method and show that it satisfies efficiency, scalability and versatility.
+\textbf{Summary.} ML property cards, widely used by companies like Huggingface, require verification to ensure their correctness.
+We propose \method, the first framework for generating verifiable ML property cards using hardware-assisted attestations.
+We demonstrate that \method is efficient, scalable, and versatile, enabling higher-performance, verifiably trustworthy ML-based services.